Energy management for better productivity

 Artyom Dovgopol

 Many believe that good time management alone can boost energy and simplify daily life.
 While helpful, true energy management goes deeper.
-Time-tracking tools can’t undo the energy lost to stress or poor eating habits.
-Let’s explore what energy management really means and how it can improve your daily routine.
+Time-tracking tools cannot undo the energy lost to stress, poor nutrition, or insufficient recovery.
+Understanding what energy management actually means — and how it differs from time management — is the prerequisite for building a sustainable productive routine.

 Key takeaways